dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 We note other R packages focusing on analysis of discrimination and related issues: {\tt divseg} \citep{divseg} is concerned with urban racial segregation; {\tt genderstat} \citep{genderstat} is ``...an exhaustive tool developed for the R...programming environment, explicitly devised to expedite quantitative evaluations in the field of gender studies;'' {\tt segregation} \citep{segregation} is a tool for the calculation of relationships in two-way contingency tables, including with grouping, with a typical intended use case being analysis of urban racial segregation.
 Several packages address the issue of fairness in prediction, including \texttt{fairML} \citep{scutari2023fairml}; \texttt{fairmodels} \citep{wisniewski2021fairmodels}; and \texttt{fairness} \citep{fairness}.

-The organization of the remainder of this paper is as follows: Section 2 introduces the package and Quarto book.
-Section 3 covers detection of discrimination, and Section 4 addresses reduction of bias in prediction.
-Finally, the paper concludes with a discussion and future perspectives in Section 5.
+The remainder of this paper is organized as follows.
+Section 2 introduces the \texttt{dsld} package and accompanying Quarto book.
+Section 3 covers the detection of discrimination, while Section~4 shows methods to reduce bias in machine learning.
+Section 5 presents the Python implementations provided by \texttt{dsldPy}.
+Finally, Section~6 concludes with a discussion.

+The \texttt{dsld} package was developed in 2023 by seven undergraduates at the University of California, Davis, under the direction of Norman Matloff.
+It currently includes 24 functions along with an associated open-source textbook.
+The package is available on CRAN, with the latest version maintained on \href{https://github.com/matloff/dsld}{GitHub}.
+The associated \href{https://htmlpreview.github.io/?https://github.com/matloff/dsldBook/blob/main/_book/index.html}{Quarto notebook} provides additional examples and introduces key statistical principles.

-\textbf{Some notation:} We have a response variable $Y$ related to a vector of covariates $X$, and a sensitive variable $S$; the latter may be continuous, binary or categorical. $Y$ can be continuous or binary, with coding 1 and 0 in the latter case.
+\textbf{Some basic notation:} We have a response variable $Y$ related to a vector of covariates $X$, and a sensitive variable $S$; the latter may be continuous, binary or categorical. $Y$ can be continuous or binary, with coding 1 and 0 in the latter case.
 In predicting $Y$ in a new case, the predicted value is denoted by $\widehat{Y}$.